carrotsrc/WrongCore/README.md

 Fixed the rlib problem by shoving wrcore into its own directory which avoids having to compile it twice!
 Wrongcore now works with namespaces and links correctly so to print to the kernel log you can use `wrcore::kernel::print()`.

-Now been stung by not properly looking at how `__morestack` works.
-Any kernel API call from rust code is trashed after a call to a function with a prologue.
+Add no-stack-check on the flag, which removed the split stack prologues.

+Found the actual `mutex_init` API call is causing the kernel to panic; when replaced with printk, there is no panic.
+Time to find out why...?d

 **21/06**